NEOgHacking/SCORPION-MAX-V1/README.md

 4x Limit switches for homing

-3x Thermister inputs with possibilities for NTC's and PTC's
+3x Thermister inputs with possibilities for NTC's and PTC's These possibilities are posible because of the 2 thermister boards i have designed, and the NTC thermister board has a solder jumper to select the resistance of you NTC.

 2x Safety inputs for disabling cutting power via a relay to the stepper drivers and mosfets